 Luckily for today’s first time traveler, there is no shortage of new tech and electronic material to make overcoming these mistakes exponentially easier than just a decade ago.
-While the topic could surely stretch into a novel, we’ll instead look at the top six mistakes I made as a first time traveler and what I would do differently now.
+While the topic could surely stretch into a novel, we’ll instead look at the top six common travel mistakes I made while studying abroad for the first time and what I would do differently now.

 Mistake 1: Made too many assumptions

 My first piece of advice for study abroad help is that, no matter what, you’ll always go into a trip with some assumptions or expectations.
 It’s inevitable, because no matter how hard you try, you can’t completely ignore your brain’s imagination.
 After all, our imagination can be our worst enemy when traveling.
 On one side of the coin, your imagination can paint a place, like Costa Rica, as some sort of utopia.
 How can any trip realistically match those expectations?
 They can’t, and holding onto that assumption could spoil your experience abroad.

 On the other hand, negative media depictions and preconceived notions of danger could make you apprehensive and less willing to engage while traveling abroad.
 Before traveling to India and Thailand, I heard many voices warning me to “Be careful.”
 There was a tone behind those words that hit my ear differently than any other time I had heard that phrase in reference to travel within the States.

 (Years later, I realized the flavor behind those words was xenophobic, a generic caution that people overseas are all out to get me, “the innocent American.”)